 Credit Card Gifts

 The Army Heritage Center Foundation offers a secure server on which you can make your credit card gift.
 We accept Visa, MasterCard, and Discover -or- call 800-ARMYHTG.
 You may also pay by mail with your credit card; simply print the paper form, complete and mail to our office.

 Making a donation through our secure server is fast and easy!
 Click here to support the Foundation's capital (construction) OR annual (operations) campaigns.

-NOTE: We use a nonprofit handling service to process our credit card transactions.
-GiveDirect is the name that will appear on your credit card statement - not Army Heritage Center Foundation.
+NOTE: We use GiveDirect, a nonprofit handling service, to process our credit card transactions.
+Your credit card statement will read DON*Army Heritage Center.
 Using GiveDirect helps us keep our costs low and allows us to spend more of your donation on our mission!

 To make a gift or pledge payment from your checking account by mail, simply print our paper form and mail it to our office with your check.

-To make a gift or pledge payment from you checking account by debit card, simply click here.
+To make a gift or pledge payment from your checking account by debit card, simply click here.

 Gifts of Mutual Funds